 Subset initialization

-Since the data set is large, containing a total of 7475 share return observations, it might be beneficial to obtain initial values by first fitting the model to a data subset.
+Since the data set is large, containing a total of 7475 log-return observations, it might be beneficial to obtain initial values by first fitting the model to a data subset.
 If the data subset is chosen small enough, estimation with the subset will be much faster.
-On the other hand, if the data subset is chosen large enough to still contain enough information, the estimates on the subset will already lie close to the estimates for the full model.
+On the other hand, if the data subset is chosen large enough to still contain enough information, the estimates on the subset will already lie close to the estimates for the full model and provide good initial values for the full optimization.

 To illustrate the subset initialization strategy, we consider the